vivlio-kumihan/hokuto_books/wp-content/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.24.7: Top level menu adjustments on the multisite install, OneDrive resumable file upload and auto-backup dialog functionality improvements and various small tweaks.
+* 1.24.9: Fix two regressions in 1.24.8.
 A recommended update for all.